AmagiNet/Amagi/README.md

 to get a better and happy world for everyone, without exception.

-Wake up and join the Amagi movement !
+Wake up and link your devices to Amagi !